RuslanMakhanov/RuslanMakhanov/README.md

 - Telegram: https://t.me/RuslanNnNn1337

+(sometime in the summer) 2021-16.07.2024 bye bye, my LenovoLegion 5 Laptop :( now saving up my money to buy a new laptop for coding.

+Going to The military for 40 days starting on 22 of July
 <!--
 **RuslanMakhanov/RuslanMakhanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.